10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 ### Focus

 Properly manage focus states.
-Use :focus styles to make focused elements visible and distinct.
+Use :focus-visible styles to make focused elements visible and distinct.
 Don’t trap focus in modal dialogs or dropdowns without providing a clear way to exit.
 Reset focus logically when users interact with dynamic content, such as moving to a new page.

 ### Zoom and Reflow